-Pre-Prep pupils are collected by parents from their classrooms (at 3.50pm) or from After-School Club (4.50pm).
-A member of staff will escort children travelling on the school bus to the Black and White Hall and hand over the children to the driver.
+Pre-Prep pupils are collected by parents from their classrooms (at 4.00pm) or from After-School Club (5.00pm).
+A member of staff will escort children travelling on the school bus to reception and hand over the children to the driver.